 Note: DO NOT CHANGE your FAFSA data after we have verified your file!
 Doing so could result in the reduction or cancelation of financial aid that we disburse to you after we complete verification.

 Depending on the information included in your individual file and your specific situation, the verification process generally takes several weeks.

 Official IRS Tax Return Transcripts and Letters of Non-Filing may be obtained by:

 Submit your signed Tax Return Transcript or Letter of Non-Filing to One-Stop Student Services in person, via mail, or by fax (904) 620-2414.

-Each financial aid (academic) year is based on a new FAFSA, which requires information from the previous tax year (Example: the 2014-2015 FAFSA requires information from the 2013 tax year).
+Each financial aid (academic) year is based on a new FAFSA, which requires information from a specific tax year.

 A student’s financial information can change from one year to the next.
 Changes in income and other financial issues are reported on each year’s FAFSA, potentially resulting in changes to the types and amounts of financial assistance a student is eligible to receive.